1) Hi, I have questions that are not answered below, can I text the owners of the house?

 Do you have fruit trees on your property and if so what kind?
 How big is the Property?

-Yes, we have banana, coconut and pineapple.
+Yes, we have mango, coconut and pineapple.
 You are free to eat, but ask Vinna if it is ready!

 The house sits on 1/2 acre on the ocean and is gated!